Zer0megAlpha/Tears-of-the-Kingdom-Duplication-Scripts/README.md

 Run the duplicate_zonai.txt if you want to dupe all the zonai parts your little engineering hearts crave.

 # Fast Duplicate Materials x20
 Run the fast_duplicate_materials_x20.txt if you want the latest and greatest way to duplicate items.
 It takes a little setup but it's worth it because compared to the x5 script, you don't waste any shield durability and it's faster.
+Only tradeoff is that you need to be in a low gravity environment.

 # Fast Duplicate Materials x5
 Run the fast_duplicate_materials_x5.txt if you want the easiest method to start duplicating items.
 You will have to exchange 5 duped items for 1 shield durability.
 That's the only tradeoff.